- How to Watch Hulu on Your TV

 - Sign in to Hulu from your laptop and start streaming videos

-Hulu has lots of notable films and other content to offer.
+Hulu has lots of notable films and other content to offer — and you can also get a Hulu-Disney Plus bundle.
 Sadly, though, only U.S. residents can access it.
 However, with a VPN, you can be anywhere in the world and still enjoy great shows, like Difficult People, Saturday Night Live, Marvel’s Runaways and more.

 All the methods mentioned above can help you watch Hulu on your TV.
 We recommend watching on a smart TV because it’s the easiest to set up.
 If you don’t have a smart TV, gaming console or a casting device, you can still make it work with the good old laptop and HDMI cable method.